jingjipan/revuhub/Iteration_0_Planning.md

 > summary overall scope of project(including who the user are, and why we designed it)

 `253/500 words:`
+`befor we submit it, might be change the temp app name`

 The Movie Reviewer is an APP for help user find best film.
 The reason we designed this APP is collecting people who already watch a movie and leave the comment for the film, and show these comment to other user, that help people distinguish which movie is good which is suit them.